 It can be difficult to remember that some words have multiple spellings at all, let alone which words they are and which variant is appropriate to which version of English.

-Apologise and apologize are two variants of the same word, but one is more common in American English and the other more common in British English.
+Apologise and apologize are two variants of the same word, but one is more common in American English and the other is relatively more common in British English.

 What is the Difference Between Apologise and Apologize?

 In this article, I will compare apologise vs. apologize.
 I’ll use each in a sentence to illustrate their function, and, then, I’ll give you a useful trick to remember which is which.